Burr–Hamilton duel: Aftermath

-After being attended by Hosack, the mortally wounded Hamilton was taken to the home of William Bayard Jr. in New York, where he received communion from Bishop Benjamin Moore.
+After being attended by Hosack, the mortally wounded Hamilton was taken to the home of William Bayard Jr. in the present-day Greenwich Village section of New York City, where he was given communion by Bishop Benjamin Moore.
 He died the next day after seeing his wife Elizabeth and their children, in the presence of more than 20 friends and family members; he was buried in the Trinity Churchyard Cemetery in Manhattan.
-(Hamilton was an Episcopalian at the time of his death.)
+Hamilton was an Episcopalian at the time of his death.

+Most pistol duels in the early 1800s did not end in fatalities.
+Thus the fact that Hamilton and his son Philip both died in pistol duels three years apart was notable.
+The events had striking similarities: the two duels were fought within several miles of each other, both men were struck in the lower abdomen above the right hip, both were attended by the same physician, and both men were transported back to Manhattan after being wounded.
+Both men died the day after the duel.

+Following the duel, Burr fled to St. Simons Island, Georgia, where he stayed at the plantation of Pierce Butler, but he soon returned to Washington, D.C. to complete his term as vice president.

-Burr was charged with murder in New York and New Jersey, but neither charge reached trial.
-In Bergen County, New Jersey, a grand jury indicted him for murder in November 1804, but the New Jersey Supreme Court quashed it on a motion from Colonel Ogden.
-Burr fled to St. Simons Island, Georgia, and stayed at the plantation of Pierce Butler, but he soon returned to Washington, D.C. to complete his term as vice president.
+Burr was charged with murder in New York and New Jersey, but neither charge ever reached trial.
+In Bergen County, New Jersey in November 1804, a grand jury indicted Burr for murder, but the New Jersey Supreme Court quashed it on a motion from Colonel Samuel Ogden.
 He presided over the impeachment trial of Samuel Chase "with the dignity and impartiality of an angel, but with the rigor of a devil", according to a Washington newspaper.
 Burr's heartfelt farewell speech to the Senate in March 1805 moved some of his harshest critics to tears.